 Yes, you can switch companies at any point in time.
 There is no rule that you have to stick with a provider for X months after starting your subscription.
 We have a separate guide on changing your web hosting provider here.

 Picking the right web hosting service provider can be hard if you are building your first website.
-You need a trusted service provider that offers a wide array of tools and features at a low cost.
+You need a trusted internet service provider that offers a wide array of tools and features at a low cost.